 Whew!
 That was labor-intensive after only a few hours of sleep!
 The rest of the day, we can chill, avoiding any naps so we’ll be able to fall asleep after dinner.
 I’d intended to do the final expenses for our time in India, but I think I’ll save it for the 12-hour layover in Kenya, during which I’ll prepare and upload tomorrow’s post.

-Well, folks, the next time you hear from us, (tomorrow) hopefully, will be from the Jomo Kenyatta Airport in Nairobi, Kenya.
+Well, folks, the next time you hear from us (tomorrow), hopefully, will be from the Jomo Kenyatta Airport in Nairobi, Kenya.
 And after that, may safari luck be with us, from Marloth Park, South Africa.
-If you first see a pig as the main photo on March 22nd, you’ll know we’ve arrived!!!
+If you first see a pig as the primary photo on March 22nd, you’ll know we’ve arrived!!!

 Stay safe.
 Wash your hands.
 Don’t touch surfaces.
 Stay far away from others, if you can.
 And somehow, enjoy this quiet time doing things you may have wanted to do for a long time but never had the time.

-Thanks, again for all of the well wishes.
-We’ll be thinking of all of you!
+Thanks again for all of the good wishes.
+We’ll be thinking of all of you.